-The lens assembly is attached to the base by two hinges and secured by two latches.
-Disengage the latches and pivot the lens open.
+Disengage the latches of the upper or lower flashhead section (not both) and pivot the lens open.
 Two lanyards provide support for the lens assembly when the flashhead is open.
+The safety support tool must be installed if the lower section of the flashhead is being accessed (installation instructions are provided with the tool).
 Use a voltmeter to verify that no voltage potential exists between the red and the blue wires of the flashhead cable.